Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/Solution-Report-Shire-of-Chittering-App.md

     > _3.2.C._ **Emergency Alerts & Broadcasts** --
     <i><small>( see <b><a href="#c-emergency-alerts--broadcasts-–">appendix–C</a></b> )</small></i>
     >
-    >       As highlighted in the Chittering Corporate Business Plan⁽¹⁾, a constant global threat that the Shire faces is the potential disaster of bushfires.
+    >    - As highlighted in the Chittering Corporate Business Plan⁽¹⁾, a constant global threat that the Shire faces is the potential disaster of bushfires.
 An objective of the Shire is to implement planning measures and further development to minimise the impact of this threat.
+    >
+    >      This aligns with the <u>_Shire of Chittering's strategic objective 2 -- Sustainable living in a protected environment._</u><sup>[<b>s.2</b>]</sup>
+    >
     > - <table><tr><th>#</th><th>References</th><th></th></tr><tr><sup><td><a href="https://www.chittering.wa.gov.au/documents/584/corporate-business-plan-2023-2027"><sup>[1]</sup></a></td><td><sup><a href="https://www.chittering.wa.gov.au/documents/584/corporate-business-plan-2023-2027">Shire of Chittering Coorporate Business Plan 2022 - 2027</a></td><td><sup><small><b>Global Threats</b></small><br><i>page.</i><small> 6</small></sup></td></sup></tr></table>
     >